fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 ## Simple animation with `transition` properties

-For subtle animations, the CSS `transition` shorthand property is the most performant approach.
+For subtle animations triggered by an event, the CSS `transition` shorthand property is the most performant approach.

 If we use a CSS property such as `transform` or `opacity` (or both together) to define two different states for an element, we can then `transition` between those states.